 How to Tell Dental Crowns and Veneers Apart

-Dental Crowns and dental veneers can help improve your smile’s appearance.
+Crowns and dental veneers can help improve the appearance of your smile.
 Both conceal flaws in your teeth and can restore them in different ways.

-It’s pretty easy to get them confused since they produce similar results.
+It’s easy to get confused because they produce similar results.
 However, their procedures are very different.

-So, to know which one is better for you, you must understand how both work and know what is the difference between crown and veneer.
+So, to know which one is better for you, you must understand how both work and the difference between crown and veneer.

 What is a Dental Veneer?

 Veneers are usually constructed of different materials, such as porcelain, composite resin, or zirconia.
-They’ve become a Hollywood hit thanks to their ability to seamlessly change a smile without being invasive.
+Thanks to their ability to seamlessly change a smile without being invasive, they’ve become a Hollywood hit.

 Dental veneers can cover damaged, chipped, misaligned, irregularly spaced, or poorly formed teeth.

-They look like tiny shells that are bonded to the frontal surfaces of your teeth.
-Before applying them, though, your dentist will custom design them according to the features of your smile.
+They look like tiny shells bonded to your teeth’ frontal surfaces.
+Before applying them, though, your dentist will custom-design them according to the features of your smile.

-Shape, size, and color will be the closest to your other teeth.
+Shape, size, and color are closest to your other teeth.
 It will be almost undetectable to tell you to have veneers.

-The preparation that goes into making veneers will depend on the material you chose.
-For instance, composite resin veneers are the least invasive option.
+The preparation required to make veneers will depend on the material you choose.
+Composite resin veneers are the least invasive option.

-On the other hand, porcelain or zirconia veneers require removing a small amount of enamel from your teeth before gluing the thin ceramic layer to your teeth.
+Conversely, porcelain or zirconia veneers require removing a small amount of enamel from teeth before gluing the thin ceramic layer.

 What Is A Dental Crown?

-Dental crowns’ goal is also to cover and protect cracked teeth, improve comfort, and provide additional support for weak or damaged teeth.
+Dental crowns also cover and protect cracked teeth, improve comfort, and support weak or damaged teeth.
+At Trust Dental Care

-This type o restoration is pretty much indistinguishable from natural teeth.
-The best part is that they function and look like them.
+This type of restoration is pretty much indistinguishable from natural teeth.
+The best part is that it functions and looks like them.

 Dental crowns cover the entire tooth down to the gumline.
-For their fabrication, you can choose from various materials such as porcelain, ceramic, zirconia, gold, etc.
+They can be fabricated from various materials, such as porcelain, ceramic, zirconia, and gold.

-Since they’re meant to protect the entire tooth down to the gum line to act as a protective layer, they require a little more enamel removal before being glued in place than veneers.
+Since they’re meant to protect the entire tooth down to the gum line as a protective layer, they require more enamel removal before being glued in place than veneers.

-But they are stronger and more long-lasting, which is a crucial factor for patients who clench or grind their teeth.
+However, they are stronger and more long-lasting, which is crucial for patients who clench or grind their teeth.

 Veneer Preparation vs. Dental Preparation

-In some ways, the two preparations are quite different yet also quite similar.
-However, some folks think that getting veneers requires the same level of preparation as getting crowns, which is totally wrong.
+In some ways, the two preparations are quite different yet similar.
+However, some folks think getting veneers requires the same level of preparation as getting crowns, which is wrong.

 To understand the differences, here is a quick comparison: